Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

-That’s what a traveling Work-Camper has to work with; planning their travels to coincide with the seasonal workload at campgrounds and submit applications for work at campgrounds as much as a year ahead of time.
+That’s what a traveling work-camper has to work with; planning their travels to coincide with the seasonal workload at campgrounds and submitting applications for work at campgrounds as much as a year ahead of time.

 How to Look for Work Camping Jobs